mkavana/docs/_posts/11-add-content/2020-06-02-edit-in-browser.md

     !['Edit file' tab on GitHub with part of an example markdown file selected for editing](../assets/images/11-add-content/edit-browser/github/edit-browser-004.png)

-5. Apply the required edits to the markdown file.
+5. Apply the required edits or add your content to the markdown file.

     For example, type the following comment into the last line of the markdown file **40574A Azure Fundamentals Module 1 Lesson Plan 1.md** on GitHub.